clvrai/DiscoGAN-Tensorflow/README.md

 As part of the implementation series of [Joseph Lim's group at USC](http://csail.mit.edu/~lim), our motivation is to accelerate (or sometimes delay) research in the AI community by promoting open-source projects.
 To this end, we implement state-of-the-art research papers, and publicly share them with concise reports.
 Please visit our [group github site](https://github.com/gitlimlab) for other projects.

-This project is implemented by [Jiayuan Mao](https://github.com/vacancy).
+This project is implemented by [Jiayuan Mao](https://github.com/vacancy) and reviewed by [Shao-hua Sun](https://github.com/shaohua0116).

 ## Descriptions